krschroeder/baseframe_js/readme.md

 Little toastr messages for everyone, side of marmalade optional.

 ### Features
-Can set groups of toastr's with the `cssGroupKey` if there ever needs to be multiple toastr's at once.
+Can set groups of toastr's with the `cssGroupKey` if there ever needs to be multiple toastr's at once in various positions.

 ### Settings